 This wordsearch puzzle is a great Bible activity!
 Let your kids find all ten of these words, each one of which relates to the story of Tabitha’s being restored to life in Acts 9:36-43.

-The story of Tabitha’s coming back to life in Acts 9:36-43 emphasizes among other things how important it is for God’s people to show love to one another.
+The story of Tabitha in Acts 9:36-43 emphasizes the importance of God’s people to show love to one another.
 This match game will help your kids become familiar with the story—and the lessons in love that it has for believers today.

 In this picture of Philip talking with the Ethiopian official about Jesus, pictures of ten small items are discretely placed.
 Can your children find the hidden pictures?
 They may even find several you’re unable to find!